Skip to content

 Our track record

-In September 2022, we gave early warning of what became the tripledemic.
+In September 2022, Force of Infection gave early warning of what became the tripledemic.
 In October 2025, we warned that the 2025–2026 flu season was shaping up to be big.
 We gave readers weeks of lead time before it hit the news or their communities.

 During two protracted government shutdowns, federal agencies stopped releasing surveillance data, so we went to all 50 state health department websites and collected the data ourselves.
 We do whatever it takes to get the data.